 How to Self-Drive The Road to Hana and the Best Stops

 The Road to Hana is a must-do when visiting Maui, Hawaii!
-From black sand beaches, waterfalls, and lava tunnels, this is an epic adventure in Maui.
-In the Road to Hana guide, I am covering how to self-drive the road to Hana highway, travel tips, and the best stops on the Road to Hana Highway you won’t want to miss!
+From black sand beaches to waterfalls, and lava tunnels, this is an epic adventure in Maui.
+This epic road trip has 620 curves and 59 bridges, most of which are all just one lane.
+In the Road to Hana guide, I am covering how to self-drive the Road to Hana Highway, travel tips, and the best stops on the Road to Hana Highway you won’t want to miss!

 Additionally, you can grab my detailed 5 Days in Maui Itinerary here!